Convert Gram per Milliliter to Parts Per Million (g/mL to Parts Per Million)

 How do you convert g/mL to Parts Per Million formula?

-The main formula to convert g/mL to Parts Per Million is to multiply g/mL value by 1000000.
+The main formula for the conversion of the g/mL value to Parts Per Million amount is to multiply the g/mL value by 1000000.

 There are 1000000 Parts Per Million in 1 Gram per Milliliter.To convert from Gram per Milliliter to Parts Per Million, multiply your figure by 1000000 (or divide by 0.000001).